 Ludwig Wilke Award

 The award is named after Professor F. Ludwig Wilke, one of the founders of the Society of Mining Professors.
-A distinguished engineer, researcher and academic, Prof. Wilke has promoted research programs and partnerships, encouraged scientific publications and has provided leadership and mentoring to his SOMP colleagues.
+A distinguished engineer, researcher, and academic, Prof. Wilke has promoted research programs and partnerships, encouraged scientific publications, and provided leadership and mentoring to his SOMP colleagues.

 Award Committee